 Because some medications, such as over-the-counter cold medicines, pain medications, antidepressants, birth control pills and others, can raise your blood pressure, it might be a good idea to bring a list of medications and supplements you take to your doctor's appointment.
 Don't stop taking any prescription medications that you think may affect your blood pressure without your doctor's advice.

 Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 What you can do

-Write down any symptoms you're experiencing.
-High blood pressure seldom has symptoms, but it's a risk factor for heart disease.
-Letting your doctor know if you have symptoms like chest pains or shortness of breath can help your doctor decide how aggressively your high blood pressure needs to be treated.
+Write down any symptoms that you're having.
+High blood pressure rarely has symptoms, but it's a risk factor for heart disease.
+Letting your doctor know if you have symptoms such as chest pains or shortness of breath can help your doctor decide how aggressively to treat your high blood pressure.